pedromanoel/learning-kotlin/README.md

 # learning-kotlin
-Repository with code examples and tests exercising Kotlin
+Repository with code examples and tests exercising Kotlin.

+This repository uses gradle for build and dependency management using kotlin DSL for completeness.